SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - "sudo yum install python3.11-pip.noarch -y" (Select from the above list)
 - Now install "pip3.11 install boto3 botocore"
 - "ansible-inventory -i web.aws_ec2.yaml --list" now it will fetch the instances with name "web"
-- Ansible fetched the web-instance right ? now if you want to connect to this web instance.
+- Ansible fetched all the web-instances right ?
+Now if you want to connect to this web instances.
   "ansible aws_ec2 -i web.aws_ec2.yaml -e ansible_user=centos -e ansible_password=DevOps321 -m ping" then web
-  instance will give us replay "pong"
+  instances will give us replay "pong"
-- What is Plug and Play ? if your ansible-server wants to connect to the external systems like aws,azure,gcp or alibaba etc. Then we need to add some plug (Of aws,azure,gcp or alibaba), thats what we call plug, similarly if ansible have aws plugin to connect aws ec2, then we can fetch IP_addresses.
+- What is Plug and Play ?
+If your ansible-server wants to connect to the external systems like aws, azure, gcp or alibaba etc. Then we need to add some plug (Of aws, azure, gcp or alibaba) thats what we call plug, similarly if ansible have aws plugin to connect to aws ec2, then we can fetch IP_addresses.
 That is nothing but "AWS Dynamic inventory plugin"
 - We use ansible.cfg file to minimize the commands (or) arguments to the script in server.
-- Use "ansible-vault encrypt group_vars/<some_name>.yaml" if already has existing vault.
+- Use "ansible-vault encrypt group_vars/<some_name>.yaml" If already has existing vault.
 - If you want to edit the existing vault ---> "ansible-vault edit web.yaml"
 - If you want to know wether it is encrypted or not ? then "cat group_vars/<some_name>.yaml"
-- If you want to see then "ansible-vault view group_vars/<some_name>.yaml"
+- If you want to see your credentials, then "ansible-vault view group_vars/<some_name>.yaml"
 - You can use ansible-vault anywhere in the roboshop project for any components you want.
-- Earlier we used Ansible-vault and recently we migrated to AWS SSM Parameter store, since our entire infra is in AWS.
-We integrated ansible-vault with SSM Parameter to fetch the values from the AWS.
-Which is a seamless integration instead of using ansible-vault and ansible-vault commands.
+- Earlier we used Ansible-vault & recently we migrated to AWS SSM Parameter, since our entire infra is in AWS.
+We integrated ansible-vault with SSM Parameter to fetch the values directly from the AWS.
+Which is a seamless integration instead of depending ansible-vault and ansible-vault commands.